id Software Principles

 [16:22] As soon as you see a bug, you fix it.
 Do not continue on.
 If you don’t fix your bugs your new code will be built on a buggy codebase and ensure an unstable foundation.

 This one feels like a very concrete code of conduct.
 I'm already following this principle, when I implement new level art, change materials or when I update a character or UI.
-Bugs on this part means an unusable level or menu, props without collisions, characters with a broken skeleton, etc. To prevent this, there's no secret: test the game!
+Bugs on this part means an unusable level or menu, props without collisions, characters with a broken skeleton, etc. To prevent this, there's no secret: test your work!
 More on that in the next principle.

 In a talk about Wolfenstein 3D postmortem, John Romero says: